anushree10000/Fanon-/README.md

 ## AI usage

-Built with Claude (Anthropic) as an interactive pair, in the same chat thread as the assignment brief — prompts included below rather than reconstructed after the fact.
+Built with Claude (Anthropic) as an interactive pair, in the same chat thread as the assignment brief.
+Full prompt sequence in `PROMPTS.md`.

-One place I rejected the first approach I reached for: I initially wrapped `FlashList` in `Animated.createAnimatedComponent(FlashList)` by hand to get an animatable ref for the zoom transform, before checking what the installed `@shopify/flash-list@1.8.3` actually exported.
-It turned out the package already ships its own `AnimatedFlashList`, built and tested against FlashList's specific ref/ref-forwarding internals — using the hand-wrapped version risked subtly different ref behavior on scroll-to-index calls than what the library maintainers actually test.
-Swapped to the built-in export once I checked the package's type declarations instead of assuming.
+One place I didn't take its first suggestion: it initially wrapped `FlashList` in `Animated.createAnimatedComponent(FlashList)` by hand to get an animatable ref for the zoom transform.
+Before accepting that, I had it check what the installed `@shopify/flash-list@1.8.3` package actually exported — turned out it already ships its own `AnimatedFlashList`, built and tested against FlashList's specific ref/ref-forwarding internals.
+The hand-wrapped version risked subtly different ref behavior on scroll-to-index calls than what the library maintainers actually test.
+Told it to use the built-in export instead of the version it reached for first.